commercetools/commercetools-sunrise-extensions/README.md

 ### AWS Lambda

-To upload the code ("Function package") to Lambda create a "fat" jar containing all code with library dependencies
+To upload the code ("Function package") to Lambda create a "fat" jar containing all code including library dependencies

 ```
 ./gradlew shadowJar to create fat jar